uboslinux/ubos-docs/sphinx/users/firstsite.rst

 Setting up your first web app
 =============================

-.. note:: Currently, you need to set up your own DNS.

-   For example, if you create a site called ``foo.example.com``, you are responsible for making sure that ``foo.example.com`` resolves the the IP address of your UBOS device.
-You may be able to do this by editing your client machine's ``/etc/host``, or by configuring your home router or public DNS server.

-   We'll do better in the future, but not yet; please bear with us.

 Follow these steps:

 #.
 Decide which web app to install.
 In this example, we'll use Wordpress.